sayedtenkanen/LightNet/.github/PULL_REQUEST_TEMPLATE.md

 - What does this PR change?
 Give us a brief description.
 - Did you change something visual?
 A before/after screenshot can be helpful.

+#### License

+By submitting a pull request for this project,
+I agree to license my contribution under the MIT license to this project.

 <!--
 Here’s what will happen next:
 One or more of our maintainers will take a look and may ask you to make changes.